enesgunumdogdu/ShoppingWebApp/README.md

+# On development
-This is a simple webapp with mvc and c# microservices.
+This is a webapp with mvc and c# microservices.